chen42/presentations/cho_at.md

 * most blood vessels receive no direct innervation from the parasympatholytic system
 	* except those in the toracic and abdominal viscera
-	* sympathetic cholinergic nerve cause Vasodilation.
-	* almost all vessles contain endothelia muscarinic receptors &rarr; vasodilation
+	* almost all vessles contain [endothelia muscarinic receptors](http://chen42.github.io/talks/cho_ag.html#/18) &rarr; vasodilation
 		* blocked by antimuscarinic drugs

-### net cardiovascular effect of atropine
+// ### net cardiovascular effect of atropine
 * in patients with normal hemodynamics
 	* no dramatic effect, tachycardia may occur, but little effect on blood pressure
 	* prevent the cardiovascular effect of direct-activing muscarinic agonits

 ---